influxdata/docs-v2/content/influxdb/clustered/admin/users/remove.md

 Remove a user with administrative access from your InfluxDB cluster:

-1. Remove or disable the user in your identity provider.
+1. Remove or deactivate the user in your identity provider.

     **Refer to your identity provider's documentation for information about removing users:**